MartinosNL/intro_research/README.md

 There will not be a significant relation between the frequency of mentions on twitter and the results of the elections of 2012 and 2017, because political parties also get mentioned when they stand for something people don't believe in.

 ## Method
 This research does this by extracting tweets from the RUG corpus of tweets, collected from 2010-now.
 To research this question we take the amount of tweets a certain political party is mentioned every day for the last ten days before the 2012 and 2017 election.
-This amount will be devided by the total amount of tweets in those days.
+This amount will be divided by the total number of tweets in those days.
 This will give a percentage of tweets that a specific party is mentioned.
-Then it will be possible to compare their relative percantages to eachother and compare that to the amount of seats every political party got in the election.
+Then it will be possible to compare their relative percentages to each other and compare that to the amount of seats every political party got in the election.

 ## References
 <a id="1">[1]</a>